sounkou-bioinfo/hellomojo/README.md

 ## Limitations to investigate

 Of course here we are using pixi to get Mojo binaries, installing this on the R windows toolchain is not given.
+We should use uv or make a R package that install pix.
+Moreover i could not add windown to the current pixi workspace.
 This package should work fine on unix.
 Moreover we are calling the mojo shared object in the same address space as R even though the toolchains were different.

 Additionally we have an additional C wrapping which may be not required if we pass the data directly to the mojo C callables.
-Moreover we are using the `.Call` interface, which is more efficient than `.C` as it avoids unnecessary copies.

 ## References